maximilianspitzer/Matcherino_bot/README.md

 - `matcherino_scraper.py` - Integration with Matcherino API
 - `sync_teams.py` - Team synchronization logic
 - Docker and deployment configuration files

+### Container Registry
+This project uses GitHub Container Registry (ghcr.io) to publish container images.
+When you push to the repository with the appropriate GitHub Actions workflow, the container image is automatically built and published.

 ### Contributing
 1. Fork the repository